DataDog/integrations-core/marathon/README.md

 `marathon.can_connect`:

-Returns CRITICAL if the Agent cannot connect to Marathon to collect metrics, otherwise OK.
+Returns CRITICAL if the Agent cannot connect to the Marathon API to collect metrics, otherwise OK.